bluuuk/bluuuk.github.io/_posts/2025-09-22-crew_secure-file-transfer.md

 > bytearray(b'a\xf4NG\r\n\x1a\n')
 ```

 Damn, thats likely a PNG!
 PNGs have a [fairly stable structure and a standard](https://www.w3.org/TR/png-3/).
 Throughout the challenge, I used the [PNG file chunk inspector](https://www.nayuki.io/page/png-file-chunk-inspector) which was a great help!
-A PNG consits of chunks, which have a length, some data and a CRC32 at the end.
+A PNG consists of chunks, which have a length, some data and a CRC32 at the end.
 I wrote a small script to deduct what information is available:

 ```python
 plaintext = (64) * ["?"]